piotay/PFB-LOLA-seq/notes.md

 ## Step 2: Calling peaks from the coverage

-## Step 3:
+## Step 3: Generating Peak Annotations

-- Download .gff3 file from Gencode that annotates every gene in the human genome
-- Convert to .bed file using gff2bed from BEDOPS package
-  >`gff2bed < input.gff3 > output.bed`

-## Peak Annotations:

-### First need annotation of entire genome
+### Step 3.1: Finding human genome annotations

-- Download .gff3 file from Gencode that annotates every gene in the human genome
+- We first downloaded a .gff3 file from Gencode that annotates every gene in the human genome
-- Convert to .bed file using gff2bed from BEDOPS package
+- Next, we converted this .gff3 file to a .bed file using gff2bed from BEDOPS package
   >`gff2bed < input.gff3 > output.bed`
 - filter to only genes
   >`awk '{if ($8 == "gene") print}' file.bed`